cloudcreativity/ddd-modules/docs/guide/domain/events.md

 these events in an Event Storming session, held with your business stakeholders - in an ideal world, before you even started writing code!

 Domain events are a way to capture these business events in your code.
-They enable communication between different parts of your bounded context.
+They enable communication between the domain and application layers of your bounded context.
 Example usages (described by this chapter) are:

 1. Notifying changes to other entities or aggregate roots that are outside the scope of the aggregate root that raised the event.